jackdewinter/pymarkdown/docs/rules/rule_md027.md

 ## Reasoning

+### Consistency

 One of the main keys to readability is to have consistent formatting applied throughout a group of documents.
-Extending the concept even further, many organizations have specific rules on how documents should be authored throughout that organization.
+Extending the concept even further, organizations may have specific rules on how documents should be authored throughout that organization.
 It follows that both concepts may extend to specifying that only zero or one space characters can follow the block quote character (`>`).

-The exceptions to this rule are the

 ## Examples

+As the space character is not normally visible, each occurrence of the text `{space}` in the following example stands for a single space character.

 ### Failure Scenarios